orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Caveats about missing features

+(This list may not have something for every item in the [list in the main README](README.md#caveats-about-missing-features)).

 In the UI and package description (Make a simple list, but link to the README):

 * Note that the custom Sandstorm code will only be in English.
 We should still use translation codes, and could solicit translations.